Precision diagnostics: Prospects

 With the help of advanced technology and data collected in precision medicine, it improves clinical decision-making.
-Since every medical decision is based on factors related to the patients, such as genetic information, sociodemographic characteristics, etc. The large dataset in precision medicine allows medical professionals to approach the treatment with a handful of data, which allows for more accurate and effective treatment.
+Since every medical decision is based on factors related to the patients, such as genetic information, sociodemographic characteristics, etc., the large dataset in precision medicine allows medical professionals to approach the treatment with a handful of data, which allows for more accurate and effective treatment.

-Another potential prospect would be health apps which can be digital diagnostics devices in the form of a wearable biosensor.
+Another potential prospect would be health apps which can be used for digital diagnostic devices in the form of a wearable biosensor.
 By utilizing AI technology, patients can obtain essential information such as any physiological data.
-The data obtained from these health apps, where medical professionals can evaluate the information and determine the best possible treatment.
+The data obtained from these health apps can be used by medical professionals to evaluate the information and determine the best possible treatment.

-Besides obtaining genome information, there is an on ‘Omics’-based biomarkers that could be one of the prospects in future precision medicine.
-The omics-based test is considered a form of biomarker which helps capture information to understand patients’ lives.
-The recent development in Omic-based biomarkers has improved the complexity of information obtained from patients, and also reduces the cost of the process.
-This can be beneficial in future precision medicine as it makes obtaining patients’ health condition more cost-effective and gather more data.
+Besides obtaining genome information, there is an 'Omics'-based biomarkers that could be one of the prospects in future precision medicine.
+The omics-based test is considered a form of biomarker that helps capture information to understand patients' lives.
+The recent development in Omic-based biomarkers has improved the complexity of information obtained from patients and also reduced the cost of the process.
+This can be beneficial in future precision medicine as it makes obtaining patients' health conditions more cost-effective and enables the gathering of more data.